 “If I had a choice to pick, I would have picked St. Louis or the Patriots, just because of the love they showed me at pro day,” Johnson said.
 “The scouts will tell you a lot.
 But I mean, it was the truth.
 I like to feel wanted, and I’m happy I’m going to a place where I feel wanted.”

 Johnson finished his senior season at Alabama with 17 pass break-ups, tops on the team.
-In many cases, that was the product of opposing teams repeatedly throwing his direction and avoiding first-round draft pick Kareem Jackson or second-rounder Javier Arenas.-- AL.com: "Marquis Johnson: Redemption was the key to my year"
+In many cases, that was the product of opposing teams repeatedly throwing his direction and avoiding first-round draft pick Kareem Jackson or second-rounder Javier Arenas.

 The Patriots are notable in their interest, as they also like big physical corners with the instincts to play the ball.
 Johnson could wind up being a replacement for Jonathan Wade, a skilled player who just could not mesh with the Rams’ coaching staff.